Jason-Cyber-Projects/Azure-Siem-Lab/doc/automation.md

 ## Purpose

-The purpose of automation in this lab is to demonstrate the ability to respond to security events, not just detect them.
+The purpose of automation in this lab is to respond to security events, not just detect them.

 This includes:
 - Triggering alerts based on detection rules